0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 | `downscale_factor`| Factor by which encoder reduces spatial dimensions (power of 2).|

 #### Training Parameters (`train.py`)

+These parameters control the optimisation process, data flow, and logging during training.

 | Parameter      | Description                                                      |
 |----------------|------------------------------------------------------------------|